MicrosoftDocs/azure-docs/articles/spring-cloud/how-to-scale-manual.md

 ms.custom: devx-track-java
 ---

-# Scale an application in Azure Spring Cloud
+# Scale an application in Azure Spring Apps

 **This article applies to:** ✔️ Java ✔️ C#

 **This article applies to:** ✔️ Basic/Standard tier ✔️ Enterprise tier

-This article demonstrates how to scale any Spring application using the Azure Spring Cloud dashboard in the Azure portal.
+This article demonstrates how to scale any Spring application using the Azure Spring Apps dashboard in the Azure portal.

 Scale your application up and down by modifying its number of virtual CPUs (vCPUs) and amount of memory.
 Scale your application in and out by modifying the number of application instances.